 Case for impeachment of Colorado Secretary of State Jena Griswold fails in House Judiciary Committee

-House Republicans went before the House Judiciary Committee at the State Capitol on Tuesday to make a case for why Secretary of State Jena Griswold (D) is unfit for office.
+Colorado's state House Republicans went before the Judiciary Committee at the State Capitol on Tuesday to make a case for why Secretary of State Jena Griswold is unfit for office.

-The House Judiciary Committee, which is made up of eight Democrats and three Republicans, took testimony for more than five hours before voting against impeaching Griswold.
+The Colorado House Judiciary Committee, which is made up of eight Democrats and three Republicans, took testimony for more than five hours before voting against impeaching Griswold, who is a Democrat.

 The U.S. Supreme Court disagreed in a case brought by six Colorado Republican and unaffiliated voters, who claimed Trump violated the insurrectionist clause in the 14th Amendment.

-"As Secretary of State and an attorney, she ought to know that this would be wrongful and unlawful to attempt to remove a candidate from the ballot who has not been convicted of a crime," State Rep. Ryan Armagost (R) told the committee.
+"As Secretary of State and an attorney, she ought to know that this would be wrongful and unlawful to attempt to remove a candidate from the ballot who has not been convicted of a crime," state Rep. Ryan Armagost, a Republican, told the committee.
 "There is a clear difference between a court ruling, in reference to the Denver district court, and a conviction.

 Griswold dismissed the proceeding as a sham.